YARN high availability overview

 eph_znode

-, this znode gets deleted as soon as the RM1’s session with ZooKeeper is closed. -
+, this Znode gets deleted as soon as the RM1’s session with ZooKeeper is closed. -

 Persistent.
-A persistent znode exists within ZooKeeper until it is deleted.
-Unlike ephemeral znodes, a persistent znode is not affected by the existence of the process that has created it.
-For example, if RM1 creates a persistent znode, then even if the RM1’s session with ZooKeeper gets disconnected, the persistent znode created by RM1 still exists and is not deleted upon RM1 going down.
-This znode can be removed only when it is deleted explicitly.
+A persistent Znode exists within ZooKeeper until it is deleted.
+Unlike ephemeral Znodes, a persistent Znode is not affected by the existence of the process that has created it.
+For example, if RM1 creates a persistent Znode, then even if the RM1’s session with ZooKeeper gets disconnected, the persistent Znode created by RM1 still exists and is not deleted upon RM1 going down.
+This Znode can be removed only when it is deleted explicitly.

 .

-znode, RM2 will no longer be able to create such a znode.
 Thus, RM1 wins the election and becomes active, while RM2 gets the standby role.
-Before going to the standby mode, RM2 places a watch for the ActiveStandbyElectorLock

-If RM1 then goes down, the ActiveStandbyElectorLock
+If RM1 goes down, the ActiveStandbyElectorLock

 To avoid this, RM2 reads the information about the active RM from the persistent ActiveBreadCrumb